Short history of the Conservatoire royal de Bruxelles

 BEFORE YOUR DEPARTURE …

-- Student Application Form for incoming Students (ASF) – WITH the EASY Sytem ONLY
+- Student Application Form for incoming Students (ASF) – WITH the MOBILITY ONLINE Sytem ONLY

 - Is not possible to apply for our Master, second year out of 2 (code: Master 702).
 You need to apply in Bachelor (one of the three years or Master, first year, out of 2)

-- Priority will be given to the applicants applying for a Full Academic Year*
+- We only accept applicants for a Full Academic Year*

 Autumn Semester: 14th September – 31th January (Semester exam period: January)